 Where the design community meets.

-Owner, Folyo Joined about 6 years ago
+Owner, Folyo Joined over 6 years ago

 I should definitely mention somewhere that free members DO get 1/5th of the job alerts for free, incase that isn't clear - so it is a true freemium account.

 Hey man sorry to hear that - it is a new article but I plan to add more to it so I’d really appreciate hearing what you thought was missing!

 Thanks!
 Not my exact intention (just always been curious about these tools as a designer myself) but I'll take it :D